dremofly/RealEstateMarketplace/README.md

 ## Introduction

-This project is building a real estate marketing dapp based on etherum.
+This project is building a real estate marketing Dapp based on etherum.
 The real estates are tokenized into ERC721.
 The front end client is generated using [OpenSea](https://docs.opensea.io/docs), which is a decentralized marketplace used for selling crypto assets.

 Besides this project uses zokrates to implement zero proof knowledge.
 The related code is in the directory `zokrates`.